itk-dev/naevnssekretariatet/docs/LOGGING.md

 ### EventSubscriber

-We will keep a subscriber for each type of events, i.e. PartyEvent or BoardMemberEvent.
+We will keep a subscriber for each abstract event class described above, i.e. PartyEvent or BoardMemberEvent.

 As an example, the PartyEventSubscriber will listen to